 VIRTUAL FAMILIARIZATION TOUR OF VIRGINIA’S SHENANDOAH VALLEY

 Follow along the “video stops” below for a Virtual Familiarization Tour of the Shenandoah Valley.
 During this tour you will experience our economic development assets and get to know the premier companies and partners who have made our region’s recent investments possible.
-Tour stops include: Shenandoah Valley Regional Airport, InterChange Group, Inc., Route 11 Potato Chips, Cadence, James Madison University, and Blue Ridge Community College.
+Tour stops include: Shenandoah Valley Airport, InterChange Group, Inc., Route 11 Potato Chips, Cadence, James Madison University, and Blue Ridge Community College.

 Once you’ve completed the tour, explore our featured properties, full property inventory, and the reasons we love living here to grow your future in the Shenandoah Valley.
 Contact Travis Carter, Business Development Manager, for additional information.